milanqiu/gwangmyeongseong/README.md

 gwangmyeongseong
 =====
-A formatted website for other satellites and programs to test web utilities.
+Formatted console and website for other satellites and programs to test console and web utilities.